ashkren/RAG-paper-analysis/README.md

 <details>
 <summary> If you had to improve RAG's performance with limited resources, which component would you focus on — retrieval or generation — and why?</summary>

-You should  focus on improving the retrieval component.
+With limited resources, improving the retrieval component would yield the greatest impact.
-RAG’s overall performance depends heavily on the quality and relevance of retrieved documents — even a strong generator can’t produce good answers from weak or irrelevant context.
+RAG’s performance depends primarily on the quality and relevance of the retrieved documents — even a strong generator cannot produce accurate or factual answers without reliable context.
+Enhancing retrieval through better indexing, chunking, or embedding quality directly improves the grounding information the generator relies on.

-Enhancing retrieval through better indexing, document chunking, or embedding quality often yields the greatest performance gains with limited resources, since it directly improves the grounding information the generator uses.
+Improving the generation component would be less efficient.
+Retraining or fine-tuning a generator is computationally expensive, involves large parameter updates, and typically produces only small gains.
+In contrast, improving retrieval quality is more cost-effective and leads to larger downstream improvements in factual accuracy.
 </details>